cnsatuva/coolftp/README.md

 All connections should be made to the server with TCP.
 On connection open, the server will expect the 5 byte message ```HELLO```, and it will respond with ```HELLO```.
 If the server has a password, it will instead respond with ```PASSWORD``` and require the client to return the predetermined password.
 If an incorrect password is passed, the connection will be dropped.

 After a connection has been established, the server will accept one of the following commands.
 Note that the connection will be dropped 600 seconds after the last command.
+Each command should be prefaced with the 10-digit (10-byte) decimal length of the command and arguments.
+For example, the command LIST / should be sent as ```0000000006LIST /```.

 #### LIST [dir]